raeginez/railsproject/README.md

 - Cloudinary
 - Rspec

-### Instructions on how to setup, configure and use your App.
+### Instructions on how to setup, configure and use our App.

 Here are the steps required to setup and configure our app prior to use: